 This is why you do it – so you can give them some relief!

-Understanding that you’re helping out members of the family can help you to sail through visiting Joe with grace.
+This realization that you’re helping out members of the family will help you to sail through visiting Joe with grace.
 Rather than feeling like I don’t have a choice you understand why you are making this visit and you feel good about it.